-Chief Ron Giesbrecht, of the the tiny Kwikwetlem First Nation in British Columbia’s lower mainland, took home an eye-popping $914,219 in year 2013.
+Chief Ron Giesbrecht of the tiny Kwikwetlem First Nation in British Columbia’s lower mainland took home an eye-popping $914,219 in 2013.
 The band has a population of only 82!!!
 OMG!
 (See the income table below.)

-Chief Jim Boucher of the Fort McKay First Nation, up in oil sands country north of Fort McMurray, Alberta, for more than two decades collected a salary of $644,441 in year 2013.
+For more than two decades, Chief Jim Boucher of the Fort McKay First Nation, up in oil sands country north of Fort McMurray, Alberta, collected a salary of $644,441 in the year 2013.
 The band only has a population of 826, of which 396 members live on its reserve and 430 live elsewhere.
 In comparison, the nearby Regional Municipality of Wood Buffalo, which includes Fort McMurray, has a population of more than 100,000 and pays its mayor $127,671.
-How many years has Boucher collected $600,000 tax-free salary?!?!
+How many years has Boucher collected a $600,000 tax-free salary?!?!
 OMG!
 (See the salary table below.)

-Chief Paul Sam, of Shuswap Indian Band in BC with 87 residents, earned $202,413 in year 2013.
-Many Shuswap reserve residents have asked questions for more than a decade about the band’s spending, even going so far as to occupy the band office demanding answers that until now went unanswered.
+Chief Paul Sam of Shuswap Indian Band in BC, with 87 residents, earned $202,413 in 2013.
+Many Shuswap reserve residents have asked questions for more than a decade about the band’s spending, even going so far as to occupy the band office demanding answers that, until now, went unanswered.
 The houses are in disrepair.
-There are band members living with no water and sewer!!!
+Band members are living with no water and sewer!!!